mattantonelli/ffxiv-collect/README.md

 ## Important Notice

-FFXIV Collect has recently switched to the [Lalachievements](https://lalachievements.com/en/) API for character synchronization.
-This API is currently private, so you will not be able to synchronize characters with the latest version of this code.
-Until this API becomes public, you can check out the tag `no-lala`.
+FFXIV Collect has switched to the [Lalachievements](https://lalachievements.com/en/) API for character synchronization.
+The API is accessible without a key, but requests will be rate limited.
+If you run into issues with the rate limit, you will need to contact the API owner in order to obtain a key and then update your credentials.

 ## API